You must keep records about the food you import

 You must keep records that:

 - show you have confirmed the safety and suitability of the food you import

 - show the food is transported and stored in a way that keeps it safe and suitable

 - describe the food imported

-- enable the food to be traced from the supplier, while it’s in your control, and to the next recipient in the supply chain (unless they are the final consumer)
+- enable the food to be traced from the supplier you bought it from, while it’s in your control, and to who you sold it to (unless they are the final consumer)

 - detail the name and contact information of the supplier you sourced the food from